The Honey Pot

-The Honey Pot, also known as The Honeypot, is a 1967 American crime comedy-drama film written and directed by Joseph L. Mankiewicz.
+The Honey Pot, also known as The Honeypot and It Comes Up Murder, is a 1967 American crime comedy-drama film written and directed by Joseph L. Mankiewicz.
 It stars Rex Harrison, Susan Hayward, Cliff Robertson, Capucine, Edie Adams, and Maggie Smith.
 The film was based on the play Mr. Fox of Venice by Frederick Knott, the novel The Evil of the Day by Thomas Sterling, and loosely on the 1606 play Volpone by Ben Jonson.